 The number of exit packages with total cost per band and total cost of the compulsory and other redundancies are set out in the table below.
-For 2018/19 the Group values include exit packages paid in relation to the PCC's Office within the £40k - £60k band.
+2020/21 values include the reversal of an over provision made in 2019/20.
 2019/20 values include costs of £61k in relation to those made redundant in 2018/19 which had not been provided for.